mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 ```

 Round trip time.
 The client's measurement of the duration of one isMaster call.
-The RTT is used to support `localThresholdMS from the Server Selection spec`_.
+The RTT is used to support `localThresholdMS`_ from the Server Selection spec.

 Monitoring